-- Users must immediately report, to the Senior Leadership Team, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication. - Any digital communication between staff and students or parents/carers must be professional in tone and content.
+- Users must immediately report, to the Senior Leadership Team, the receipt of any communication that makes them feel uncomfortable, is offensive, discriminatory, threatening or bullying in nature and must not respond to any such communication.
+Any communication deemed inappropriate could result in the communication platform e.g. year group emails or Class Dojo messaging function, being withdrawn. - Any digital communication between staff and students or parents/carers must be professional in tone and content.
 Personal email addresses, text messaging or social media must not be used for these communications. - Online services such as 'Class Dojo' may be used for staff to communicate on a professional basis with parents but any such communications must not refer to named children, other than those for whom the adult has parental responsibility. - Students and staff may be provided with logins for school related sites and online services.
 It is their responsibility to use these services appropriately and in accordance with other parts of this policy. - Personal information should not be posted on the school website or class blogs and only official email addresses should be used to identify members of staff.